Benefits of Vitamin D and How to Get More of It

 Vitamin D supplements make it easy to make sure you’re hitting your daily dose of the sunshine vitamin, even when you aren’t getting any sun.
 Here are a few tips to keep in mind:

 - Opt for vitamin D3.
-Remember, D3 is more easily absorbed and used by your body.
+Remember, D3 is more easily used by your body.